negiiirah/Literature-Review-On-Conveyor-Belt-Digitalization-/README.md

 4. The download button on the top right can be used to download the CSV files.
 5. The search results can be found [ here]( https://github.com/ETCE-LAB/sustainable-daos-survey/blob/main/springer.csv)

-# Steps for obtaining search results in IEEE:
+## Steps for obtaining search results in IEEE:
 1. Choose the advanced search option
 2. Enter the search term in the 2 text fields as shown below with search in Full Text Only and year from 2017 to 2023 as shown below.
 ![alt text](https://github.com/ETCE-LAB/sustainable-daos-survey/blob/main/ieee.png?raw=true)
 3. On the top right choose the export option and click format as CSV.
 4. The search results can be found [ here]( https://github.com/ETCE-LAB/sustainable-daos-survey/blob/main/ieee.csv)

+#### Note: Google Scholar and Scopus the tool Publish and Perish is used to obtain the search results